fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Description

-This subroutine computes the singular values of a `real` or `complex` 2d matrix from its singular value decomposition \( A = U \cdot S \cdot \V^T \).
+This subroutine computes the singular values of a `real` or `complex` rank-2 array (matrix) from its singular value decomposition \( A = U \cdot S \cdot \V^T \).
 The solver is based on LAPACK's `*GESDD` backends.

 Result vector `s` returns the array of singular values on the diagonal of \( S \).